 As Minister of Communications, Mark was sometimes known for his blunt talk; during a two-day walking tour of facilities in Akure in 1989, some union workers complained that some of its members had not been promoted since 1978.
 Mark’s response was that those who have not been promoted may have to be retired, meaning that unproductive workers will have to be let go.

 Awards & Honours

-Grand Commander of the Order of the Niger (GCON)
+- Nigerian National Honour of the Grand Commander of the order of the Niger (GCON)

-He pioneered the allocation of communication polls to towns with limited use of phone networks.
+- Allocation of communication polls to towns with limited use of phone networks

-- Accused of squandering billions of naira that was allocated to Benue state for road construction and water project in the state.
+- Mark has been accused of squandering billions of naira allocated to Benue state for road construction and water projects in the state.